MIHIRZZSOLUTIONS/MIHIRZZ/README.md

 ## I am a developer 👨‍💻

-- 🔭 I’m currently working automating the tasks using Selenium and Python
-- 🌱 I’m currently learning QA automation and Android development
+- 🌱 I’m currently working on Python Applications in terms of analyzing and performing some operations on data.
-- 👯 I’m looking to collaborate on mobile application development or animation development
+- 🚀 Next target is to create Cloud based applications :coin: DeFi Applications using :chains: Blockchain Technology
 - 🤔 I’m looking for help with understanding the concepts of how money works in the world
 - 📫 Connect me on LinkedIn: [MIHIRZZ][LinkenIN]
 - 🌐 Reach out to my website: [MIHIRZZ][website]
 - 💻 HackerRank profile: [MIHIRZZ][HackerRank]
 - 🥅 My goal in 2022 is to contribute more to Open Source projects
 - 😄 Pronouns: me-here
-- ⚡ Fun fact: I love to animate the ideas :electron:
-- 👨‍🚀 Future Interests and :weight_lifting_man: Dreams to develop something about :cloud: Cloud Applications :coin: DeFi Applications using :chains: Blockchain Technology and     :spades: Games Development :soccer: It will be fun so, stay connected and let's :computer: code together for better world :earth_americas:

 [website]: https://sites.google.com/view/mihirzz/home
 [LinkenIN]: https://www.linkedin.com/in/mihirzz/